Stubenberg, Styria: Emblem

 The emblem of Stubenberg shows ideas of the emblem of the noble family of Stubenberg, which was named after the castle located within the area of Stubenberg.
 The toppled anchor resembles the silvery Wolfsangel of the emblem of the nobles; the background was replaced though, showing the green-white colors of Styria now.

 Geography

 Stubenberg is located in the valley of Feistritz, on the south-east of the Alps.
-The municipality extends between 386 to 1282 meters above sea level.
+The municipality extends between 386 and 1282 meters above sea level.

 Climate

 Due to its position southeast of the Alps, Stubenberg is shielded from the prevailing westerly winds that bring weather fronts in from the North Atlantic to northwestern and central Europe.

 Districts

 Stubenberg is divided into 5 districts.
 They are: